Pierre78/VinyleMania/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.

+## API

+Using an Api for soundcloud :
+api-key: bda4ada8694db06efcac9cf97b872b3e

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.